 The project focuses solely on red-headed women, in the hope that the natural admiration for these unique features will encourage a deeper appreciation towards natural red hair.

-There are stereotypes with every hair colour, and there is a lot of bullying involved too, and I wish girls embraced their uniqueness and loved themselves for who they are.
-While taking her portrait, one of my subjects told me “I used to hate the colour of my hair when I was a child, other kids used to call me names.
+There are stereotypes with every hair color, and there is a lot of bullying involved too, and I wish girls embraced their uniqueness and loved themselves for who they are.
+While taking her portrait, one of my subjects told me “I used to hate the color of my hair when I was a child, other kids used to call me names.
 As I grew older, I learned to accept it.
 Now I love being different.”